kubedb/docs/docs/guides/mysql/migration/storageMigration.md

 longhorn-static        driver.longhorn.io      Delete          Immediate              true                   12d
 ```
 From the above output we can see that we have more than two `StorageClass` resources.
 We will now deploy a `MySQL` database using `local-path` StorageClass and insert some data into it.
-After that, we will apply `MySQLOPSRequest` to migrate StorageClass from `local-path` to `longhorn-custom`.
+After that, we will apply `MySQLOpsRequest` to migrate StorageClass from `local-path` to `longhorn-custom`.

 > Note: If the `VOLUMEBINDINGMODE` of previous StorageClass is  set to `WaitForFirstConsumer` then the `VOLUMEBINDINGMODE` of new StorageClass must set to `WaitForFirstConsumer`